Yleisnero/burningham/README.md

 # burningham
-Text Adventure in the wonderfool city Burningham (brennender Schinken)
+Solve some riddles in the wonderfool city Burningham (German: Brennender Schinken).

 How to play:
   -Download/Copy the .py file